The Michigan School Index System report shows federally-required school accountability measures under the Every Student Succeeds Act of 2015.

-For more information on the index system, please visit the MDE Michigan School Accountability web page.
+For more information on the index system, please visit the MDE Michigan School Index resources web page.

-The report is updated in late winter.
+The report is updated in late fall.
 See the Recently Posted Reports page for when the report was last updated.

 Search for a school, district, city or county, or use the map to select a location.